yoichimichael/mod-two-week-one-review-nyc-web-033020/README.md

  - You'll need a database populated with the seven lovely seas from the Sinatra application.
 Think about what code can be recycled from the Sinatra app's db folder.
  - In Rails, routes are separated from controllers.
 Because Rails is awesome, the routes.rb file contains a link to the Rails documentation for routes.
 Since you're building full CRUD for a sea, add all seven RESTful routes to this file.
  - Now, your job is to work out the MVC--Model, View, Controller--part of this app.
 When making your model, controller, and views, remember that naming conventions are very important in Rails!
+ - You will have to do some research to implement the delete functionality.
+Check out how the delete is built in Sinatra and think about why the same approach won't work in Rails.

 ## Stuck?
+  - Run <code>rake -T</code> to see your rake tasks
   - Run <code>rails c</code> to check and update your data
   - Run <code>rails s</code> and test your code in the browser
   - Use byebug (it's just like pry) to check your controller actions